microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/rancher_k3s_azure_arm_template.md

 The deployment is using the template parameters file.
 Before initiating the deployment, edit the [*azuredeploy.parameters.json*](../rancher_k3s/azure/arm_template/azuredeploy.parameters.json) file to include the OS username and password as well as the appId, password and tenant generated from the service principal creation.

-## If you cloned this repo

-If you cloned this repository and made these changes locally, run the below command:
+To deploy the ARM template, navigate to the [deployment folder](../rancher_k3s/azure/arm_template) and run the below command:

 ```bash
   az group create --name <Name of the Azure Resource Group> --location <Azure Region>